NBA Finals: 2010s: LeBron James dominance and the Warriors dynasty

-The 2021 NBA Finals saw the Milwaukee Bucks defeat the Phoenix Suns in the first Finals since 1971 to feature no players who had previously won a championship.
-Two-time NBA MVP Giannis Antetokounmpo earned Finals MVP honors.

-After missing the playoffs two years in a row, the Warriors returned to the 2022 Finals for their sixth appearance in the last eight seasons.
-They defeated the Boston Celtics in six games for their fourth championship in eight seasons, and Curry won his first NBA Finals MVP award unanimously.
+After missing the playoffs two years in a row due to injuries and roster changes, the Warriors returned to the 2022 NBA Finals for their sixth appearance in eight seasons.
+They defeated the Boston Celtics in six games for their fourth championship in eight seasons.

+2020s: Second decade of parity

+The 2021 NBA Finals saw the Milwaukee Bucks defeat the Phoenix Suns in six games after trailing 0–2 in the series while being the first Finals since 1971 to feature no players who had previously won a championship.

+The Denver Nuggets reached their first Finals in franchise history in 2023, defeating the Miami Heat in five games.
+Nikola Jokić was named Finals MVP, becoming the lowest-drafted player (41st overall) to win the award.

+The Boston Celtics defeated the Dallas Mavericks in 2024, claiming their record of 18 NBA titles and breaking a tie with their longtime rival, the Los Angeles Lakers.

+The Oklahoma City Thunder defeated the Indiana Pacers in seven games in 2025, marking the seventh unique champion in as many years, the longest such streak in NBA history.

 Sponsorship

-As part of a multiyear partnership that began in 2018, the internet television service YouTube TV became the presenting sponsor of the NBA Finals.
+As part of a multiyear partnership that began in 2018, internet television service YouTube TV became the presenting sponsor of the NBA Finals.

 Team records

 Finals appearances

 The statistics below refer to series wins and losses, not individual games won and lost.
-For individual game statistics, scroll further downwards.
+For individual game statistics, see Individual games records.

-Active franchises with no Finals appearances
+Active franchises with no Finals appearance

-(*) As a result of the original franchise's relocation to New Orleans, the NBA team in Charlotte suspended operations for the 2002–03 and the 2003–04 seasons, before a new team, named the Bobcats, was established for the 2004–05 season.
-In 2014, the original Hornets were renamed the Pelicans and obtained the records during their time in New Orleans and Oklahoma City from 2002 to 2013.
-The Bobcats became the second incarnation of the Charlotte Hornets, and retained the history and records of the Hornets organization from 1988 to 2002.
+(*) As a result of the original Hornets franchise's relocation to New Orleans, the NBA team in Charlotte suspended operations for the 2002–03 and the 2003–04 seasons, before a new team, named the Bobcats, was established for the 2004–05 season.
+In 2013, the original Hornets were renamed the Pelicans and retained the history and records during their time in New Orleans and Oklahoma City from 2002 to 2013.
+In 2014, the Bobcats became the second incarnation of the Charlotte Hornets, and obtained the history and records of the Hornets organization from 1988 to 2002.